Impact of Blur and Resolution on Demographic Disparities in 1-to-Many Facial Identification: 1-to-Many Accuracy Across Demographics in ``surveillance" setting

-\section{Impact of Blur in Probe Image}

 Results in earlier sections are based on both the probe image and the enrolled images both being ``government ID quality''.
 However, one important scenario for the use of 1-to-many facial identification involves a ``surveillance camera'' probe image matched against government ID-quality enrolled images.
 Probe images derived or extracted from surveillance media may be lower quality, with respect to image blur, resolution of the face, and other factors.
-In this section we explore how blur in the probe image impacts 1-to-many accuracy, and in the next section we explore the impact of the probe having lower resolution.
-Because the ArcFace matcher has shown better accuracy than the other two matchers in results to this point, we present only ArcFace results in this section and the next.
+In this section we explore how \textit{blur in the probe} image impacts 1-to-many accuracy, and subsequently, we explore the impact of the \textit{probe having lower resolution}.

-(Results for the other matchers are in the Supplementary Material.)
+\subsection{Impact of Blur in Probe Image}

 For this experiment, we used Gaussian smoothing of $\sigma = 1, 2, 3, 4, 5$ to create a sequence of increasingly blurred versions of the probe images (the same Gaussian blur settings as in \cite{Robbins_CVPRW_2022}).
-Sample images are shown in Figure \ref{fig:blur_demo}.
+Sample probe images are shown in Figure \ref{fig:blur_demo}.
 We repeated the 1-to-many matching experiment done with the original probe images with each of the increasing blurred versions of the probe images.
 The resulting 1-to-many mated and nonmated distributions are shown in Figure \ref{fig:gaussian_blur}.
 Increasing blur in the probe image has no large effect on the nonmated distribution, but causes the mated distribution to move to lower similarity.
-Figure \ref{fig:gauss_res}(a) shows that at a blur level of $\sigma=5$, both the Caucasian female and African-American female demographics exhibit false positive identification rates of over 1\% for probe images.
+As an example, Figure \ref{gb} shows that, with ArcFace as the chosen face matcher, at a blur level of $\sigma=5$, both the Caucasian female and African-American female demographics display false positive identification rates of over 1\% for probe images.
 These findings imply that estimating the level of blur in probe images may be a crucial quality control measure for any 1-to-many search result.
+The results consistently align across all three matchers utilized in this study — ArcFace, AdaFace, and MagFace.
+This finding is particularly intriguing given that the AdaFace and MagFace loss functions are intentionally designed to consider image quality during training, showing promise in 1-to-1 matching scenarios.
+However, it's worth noting that these promising results in 1-to-1 matching do not seamlessly extend to 1-to-many, as illustrated in Figure \ref{fig:gaussian_blur}.

-\section{Impact of Lower-Resolution Probe Image}
+\subsection{Impact of Lower-Resolution Probe Image}

 Faces cropped from frames of surveillance video may have lower spatial resolution than government ID face images.
 To explore the impact of having a lower-resolution probe face image, we used bicubic interpolation to create $84 \times 84$, $56 \times 56$, $42 \times 42$ and $28 \times 28$ versions of the original $224 \times 224$ probe images.
 Sample images of this sequence are shown in Figure \ref{fig:downsample_demo}.